proxmox/ceph/ceph/doc/rados/configuration/osd-config-ref.rst

 The QoS support of Ceph is implemented using a queueing scheduler based on `the dmClock algorithm`_.
-This algorithm allocates the I/O resources of the Ceph cluster in proportion to weights, and enforces the constraits of minimum reservation and maximum limitation, so that the services can compete for the resources fairly.
+This algorithm allocates the I/O resources of the Ceph cluster in proportion to weights, and enforces the constraints of minimum reservation and maximum limitation, so that the services can compete for the resources fairly.
 Currently the *mclock_opclass* operation queue divides Ceph services involving I/O resources into following buckets: